20 min read

 - React is by far my personal favorite.
 It is fairly easy to learn and has great community support.
 It's used in many companies and there are a lot of job openings for React developers.

 - Vue is probably the easiest framework to learn.
 It is awesome to work with and also has great community support.
 It isn't as popular in the job market, but every year it's adopted more and more.

 - Angular is a very popular framework, but I personally do not enjoy working with it.
 I think that it's more suited to very large applications and corporations.
 But, there are a lot of job openings for Angular developers too.

-If you learn React or Vue, there are other frameworks that are built on top of these frameworks.
+If you learn React or Vue, other frameworks are built on top of these frameworks.
 Examples of these are Next.js and Gatsby which are built on top of React, and Nuxt.js which is built on top of Vue.
-You can look into one of these after learning React or Vue if you want to add more built-in functionality out of the box like static site generation and server side rendering.
+You can look into one of these after learning React or Vue if you want to add more built-in functionality out of the box like static site generation and server-side rendering.

 The 2 CSS frameworks that I like to use are Tailwind CSS and Bootstrap.

 But, to make things easier, you can use authentication providers which do all of the work for you.
 A great one is Auth0.
 And I have some resources for you on authentication as well.

 Content management systems allow you to easily manage the content of your site.
 If you are a freelancer, you will most definitely want a good CMS for your customer to use so that they can easily update the content on their website themselves.